• Skip to primary navigation

 Sally Cameron

 If you enjoy smoked salmon, you will love this easy smoked salmon dip.
 Whips together in minutes for appetizers and snacking.
 Serve with raw veggies, crispy crostini or crackers.
 Endive leaves make good dippers too.
+This is a party size recipe with a 3-cup yield.
 Recipe halves easily for a smaller group.

 5 from 1 vote